-Quitting Smoking â€“ A Matter of DNA?study published online by Neuropsychopharmacology and reported by MedPage Today on 30 August 2005.
+Quitting Smoking â€“ A Matter of DNA?Genes may play a role in determining why smokers can or cannot quit, according to a new study published online by Neuropsychopharmacology and reported by MedPage Today on 30 August 2005.

 The report comprises results from two clinical trials that examined responses to Zyban (bupropion), transdermal nicotine patches and nicotine nasal spray.